bruce30262/LittleTyper/README.md

 To run this game, you'll have to install [JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) **(Java SE Runtime Environment 8)** first.

 ####**Important:**
-Due to the sound effect problem, **it is highly recommend to run the game in Windows 7/8**, in Linux you might get the **LineUnavailableException** error, **which make the program unable to play musics & sound effects normally under Linux**.
+Due to the sound effect problem, **it is highly recommend to run the game in Windows 7/8**, in Linux you might get the **LineUnavailableException** error, **which makes the program unable to play musics & sound effects normally under Linux**.